 - The interview panel is formed by a representative from several training sites.

-Positions will be allocated primarily according to ranking following the interview, based on interview performance and quality of CV.
+Positions will be allocated primarily according to ranking following the interview, based on interview performance, and scoring of CV.
 Assessment will be looking at skills/qualifications/publication record and a demonstrated interest in oncology.
-It will be anticipated that you will rotate through regional and metro training sites.
-This is to ensure a rounded exposure to Medical Oncology as well as a variety of clinical supervisors.

 For further information contact: